Key Highlights of IT Outsource in Ukraine

 - In 2011 Ukraine won the “Outsourcing Destination of the Year” award granted by European Outsourcing Excellence Awards;

 - 3rd on the list of Top 50 most Certified IT Professionals.

 Apart from continuous improvement of the outsourcing services Ukraine’s startup scene is booming.
-In recent years there have been quite aa a few of spectacular inventions, for example Petcube, Looksery (recently acquired by Snapchat,), Viewdle software (acquired by Google), Ecoisme, Concepter, Kwambio, UGears to name a few.
+In recent years there has been quite an aa a few spectacular inventions, for example, Petcube, Looksery (recently acquired by Snapchat,), Viewdle software (acquired by Google), Ecoisme, Concept, Kwambio, UGears to name a few.

 Ukrainian Freelance Guru’s Dominate The Market